lewagon/dotfiles/README.md

 - **9h00-10h30**: morning lecture by the lead-coach with lots of live-demo to help you understand the concepts using practical examples.
 - **10h30-12h30**: pair-programming session, work on the challenges & push your attempts.
 - **14h00-17h30**: finish your challenges of the day with your buddy.
 -  **17h30-19h00**: "live-code session".
 A teacher (or sometimes a motivated student) chooses an interesting challenge of the day, or invents a new one.
-Then he will code the solution **from scratch** in front of the class on the projector.
-Doing so, he should interact with the class and ask them what to do.
+Then she/he will code the solution **from scratch** in front of the class on the projector.
+Doing so, she/he should interact with the class and ask them what to do.
 One of the most important moments of the day, don't miss it!

 Every day, there's 5 to 10 different challenges with their own test suite, and additional optional exercises for the fastest among you.